Summer 2026 Challenge

 Between Woodcreek Oaks Boulevard and Foothills Boulevard, you’ll find a trail that parallels McAnally Drive.
 Listen closely and you might hear the buzzing of the nearby powerlines.
 This trail is a good spot for bird watching.
 You can spot hawks, quail, egrets and yellow-billed magpies in the open space.
 Vernal pools pop up in the spring with geese making it home.

 Pleasant Grove Creek Trail takes users through a suburban and scenic trip in west Roseville.
 Multiple entry points along this route allow users to tailor a ride or walk to suit their needs.
 You can travel to multiple parks, a dog park, tennis courts, ballfields, shopping areas or simply enjoy the natural setting.
-Depending on the season, you can find blooming wildflowers, pistachios on trees, and egrets along the running creek.
+Depending on the timing of the season, you can find blooming wildflowers, pistachios harvesting on trees, and egrets along the running creek.

 This neighborhood trail goes through a greenbelt and connects residents from Baseline Road to Junction Boulevard or further north to the Mahany Park Nature Reserve.